madeso/cz/ideas/ideas/testing.md

 ---
 title: 'Automatic test discovery'
-summary: '`file.cc` is tested in `file.test.cc`'
+summary: '`file.cz` is tested in `file.test.cz`'
 tags:
     - test
 ---

-Automatic test discovery (`file.cc` is tested in `file.test.cc`) and catch2 like tests are really nice.
+Automatic test discovery (`file.cz` is tested in `file.test.cz`) and catch2 like tests are really nice.
 Can we support that without overloads and current features?